arangodb/docs/3.5/oasis/index.md

 The ArangoDB Cloud...

-- runs your databases in data centers of the cloud provider of your choice: Google Cloud Platform, Amazon Web Services (AWS), Microsoft Azure.
+- runs your databases in data centers of the cloud provider of your choice: Google Cloud Platform (GCP), Amazon Web Services (AWS), Microsoft Azure.
 This optimizes performance and reduces cost.

 - ensures that your databases are always available and